AndrewArnold05/Arduino-Project/README.md

 # Arduino-Project
 An Arduino-based project integrating an LCD display, stepper motor, RFID authentication, and IR remote control.
 The system demonstrates secure access with RFID, real-time feedback on an LCD screen, and additional functionality via an IR sensor and remote.
+I have attached the Arduino IDE code and a circuit diagram as files, additionally below, are pictures of the arduino system itself, the components, and a short demo of the system

 Features